-Crispy Duroc pork belly slices in umami seasoning meet fluffy light Chinese steamed buns and the result is an East-Asian flavour explosion beyond compare.
+Crispy Duroc pork belly slices in umami seasoning meets fluffy light Chinese steamed buns and the result is an East-Asian flavour explosion with no comparison.
 A must-grill for all pork sous vide lovers.
-The whole pork belly is cooked sous vide with a soy-ginger-garlic purée, and then seared crispy on the Otto Grill.
+The whole pork belly is cooked sous vide with a soy-ginger-garlic purée, and then seared with a delicious crispy crust on the Otto Grill.
 Served with the sauce in moist steamed bao buns - it can’t get more umami than that!

 - 1 Tbs. fish sauce

 - 1 piece of ginger, peeled and coarsely chopped

 - 2 lbs. pork belly in one piece

 - 12 fresh or frozen steamed bao buns

 Duroc pigs are the second most recorded breed of swine in the US today and their history goes way back.
 Legend has it that Columbus himself brought the first red hogs to America on his second voyage, and those were the ancestors of the Duroc hogs we know today.
 But to be honest, not even Otto knows whether that’s true or not.
 What he knows for sure, though, is that Duroc pork is particularly popular for its natural juiciness and superior tenderness.
 So, feel like Columbus and discover something new – duroc pork bao buns!

 Warm up the sous vide water bath to 172°F. Puree all your marinade ingredients together at once in a food processor: soy sauce, mirin, sugar, fish sauce, spring onions, garlic and ginger.
 Place the whole pork belly together with the pureed marinade into a vacuum seal bag and seal it tightly.